a4ojha/cineBite/README.md

 I am combining my love for movies and coding to build a full-stack project using **MongoDB** for the database, **Java** and **Spring Boot** for the backend, and **React** for the front end.

 ## Recent updates
-Currently implementing feature to search a larger movie database to add cineBite's database.
+Currently implementing feature to search a larger movie database to add to cineBite's database.
 See more [here](https://github.com/a4ojha/cineBite/tree/main/backend/Python%20TMDB%20API)

 ## Part 1: Back End
 ### Notes: